-On May 5, 2005, the Company announced a conversion program to retrofit two coastwise sulfur tankers into U.S.-flagged, new generation 370-foot MPSVs.
-The total project cost to acquire and convert the two vessels, before construction period interest, is now estimated to be \$110.0 million.
-Approximately \$1.5 million and \$13.4 million was incurred during the three months ended March 31, 2006 and since the inception of the conversion program, respectively.
-The Company has reached contract terms for the completion and retrofit of these MPSVs and anticipates delivery of the converted vessels during the latter half of 2007.
+In May 2005, the Company announced its MPSV conversion program.
+As of June 30, 2006, the Company was committed under a vessel construction contract with a domestic shipyard to retrofit two coastwise sulfur tankers into U.S.-flagged, new generation 370-foot MPSVs.
+The total project cost to acquire and convert the two vessels, before construction period interest, is estimated to be \$110.0 million.
+Approximately \$4.3 million, \$5.8 million and \$17.7 million was incurred during the three and six months ended June 30, 2006 and since the inception of the MPSV conversion program, respectively.
+The Company anticipates delivery of the converted vessels during the latter half of 2007.